Documentation

 • Photos look professional and are not confusing.

-• Buttons lead to the right next step.
+• Buttons lead to the right next step (Express interest, Add to cart, or Checkout).

 • Private items are not visible to the wrong audience.